Program Highlights & Benefits

 *Students must report a minimum GPA of 3.0 on a 4.0 scale.
 Applicants with a GPA lower than 3.0 or an identified writing deficiency may be considered for provisional admission.
 Provisionally admitted students may be required to take one or more writing classes prior to or during the first semester.
 Decisions about additional admission requirements are determined by the University Graduate Council after a complete review of all materials presented by the applicant.

-Upon completion of this program, students will earn a Master’s degree and initial teacher certification in middle grades (4-8), secondary (6-12), or a P-12 fields (except special education).
+Upon completion of this program, students will earn a Master’s degree and initial teacher certification in their field of expertise (a Middle Grades (4-8), Secondary (6-12), or P-12 field).

 |EDU 605||Foundations of Instruction||3|